 Another common problem for online sellers is not being able to find the item they have just sold!
 Not only does this lose you money when you refund your customer, but it will also upset them and could lead to bad publicity.
 It really does look unprofessional 🙁

 Work out a storage system as early as possible, and stick to it.
-Invest in boxes, bags or whatever you need to keep your products clean, dry, safe and accessable.
+Invest in boxes, bags or whatever you need to keep your products clean, dry, safe and accessible.
 Consider whether an indexed numbering system would help you find things quickly.
-This is practically a must if you sell a wide range of small items such as beads, jewelry or hair bows.
+This is practically a must if you sell a wide range of small items such as beads, jewellery or hair bows.

-Also store your crafting supplies in a safe manner.
+Also store your crafting supplies safely.
 Damaged supplies means lost money.

 Check out Pinterest for lots of great ideas for storage – both commercial solutions and free DIY ones.